1 Fixed Monthly Fee - Planning | Accounting | Taxes | Consulting

 Let’s consider an entrepreneur who hires a CPA right out of the gate to assemble year end financial statements and a corporate tax return.
 The CPA may or may not be engaged to provide analysis on those numbers at year end.
 Even if they are engaged to provide analysis at year end, there is a greater than 15% likelihood that the client will be out of business before the year end is even completed.
 Those who do make it through the year, have likely made some costly mistakes as a result of limited guidance.

 Our firm exists solely to provide comprehensive, yet affordable service offerings that maximize the chance for success.
-We believe it’s not good enough to simply issue limited year end services and hope the client is still in business next year.
+We as Edmonton Accountant professionals believe it’s not good enough to simply issue limited year end services and hope the client is still in business next year.
 Thus, we refuse to provide inadequate service offerings for the same reason why a reputable auto maker would refuse to sell you a car without a seatbelt.

 This process starts with big picture tax and financial planning for the entrepreneur.
 Small businesses do not exist in a vacuum separate to the business owners’ personal circumstances.
 Ultimately the owner’s personal circumstance will affect what resources they can put into the business and what resources they require from the business to sustain their standard of living.
 This is of particular concern when considering that one of the 3 primary reasons that businesses fail is that they run out of cash.